VictorKaraboychev/hybrid-controller-tuner/README.md

 - Using a higher-order controller (increase `den_order`)
 - Relaxing performance specifications

 **Optimization stops early before maxiter**: This is normal behavior.
 The optimizer uses a convergence tolerance (`tol=0.001`) and stops when the relative improvement falls below 0.1%.
 This indicates convergence to a local minimum.
 The optimizer may still find better solutions in later iterations, but the improvement rate has slowed significantly.
-If you want to force full iterations, you can modify the code to set `tol=0`.
+If you want to force full iterations, you can modify the specs to set `tol=0`.

 **Optimization doesn't converge**: Try: